 In our bottom left quadrant, the low relevance, low intent leads are hardly worth a mention.
 If you are seeing a high number of these leads come into your CRM, seek professional help.

 Bottom right presents a real challenge for anyone spending on mass advertising, large scale events, or any other tactic designed to drive a high volume of leads.
 You will likely get what you paid for (volume) and very little else.
-These buyers might be ready to transact, but at the wrong price point – or for something specific that doesn’t fit well with your bill of materials.
+These buyers might be ready to transact, but at the wrong price point.
+They might also want something specific that doesn’t fit well with your bill of materials.
 This category of lead represents a big opportunity to waste time.
 You should ensure your salespeople qualify these leads out quickly.

-Top left is an oft-neglected category.
+Top left is an oft-neglected category, because they are not primed to spend.
 High-relevance, low intent leads are your long-term targets.
 They are not ready to buy, possibly because they are happy with a competitive solution, or have other priorities which prevent them from giving you time.
 You should build a large list of these companies and decision makers, and bear in mind that your best leads will eventually emerge from this category as their intent to purchase increases.

 Top right is the holy grail, the whole reason you are still reading.
 You want leads that are highly relevant and ready to purchase.
 In my experience, most small and medium sized companies get these leads in one way: via referral, from partners, customers, or others in your network.
 Our challenge is to create an inbound funnel that delivers these top quality leads.